 Environmental studies brings together the natural sciences and engineering, the humanities, and the social sciences to tackle environmental issues of great complexity and socio-political importance.
 In relation to climate change, for instance, natural scientists provide data to understand the scope of the problem and the processes that result in global warming, social scientists help to understand and craft policies around human behaviors that cause climate change, and humanists provide the moral and historical framework to understand our obligation to action and the tools to communicate environmental values.
 Only an integrated, interdisciplinary approach can address the extremity and complexity of the challenges we face: students must learn to think across and through disciplines in order to become the kinds of problem-solvers our societies so urgently need.

-Students majoring in Environmental Studies will complete twelve credits in the program, including Introduction to Environmental Studies; 2 Environmental Science and Technology credits, including at least 1 lab course; 2 Environmental Social Science credits; 2 Environmental Arts and Humanities credit; five elective ENVS courses; and the Environmental Studies Capstone or a thesis.
-Students are expected to articulate a topical or disciplinary focus designed by the student in conversation with the faculty coordinator and their academic advisor.
+Students majoring in Environmental Studies will complete ten credits in the program, including Introduction to Environmental Studies; two Environmental Science and Technology credits, including at least one lab course; two Environmental Social Science credits; two Environmental Arts and Humanities credit; five elective ENVS courses; and the Environmental Studies Capstone or a thesis.
+Students are expected to articulate a topical or disciplinary focus (4-course minimum) for their ENVS major in conversation with the faculty coordinator and their academic advisor.

-Honors minors in Environmental Studies must complete all requirements of the course minor while also proposing an honors preparation which will normally be either a seminar or a combination of the capstone and an earlier ENVS course.
+Honors minors in Environmental Studies must complete all of the requirements for the course minor while also proposing one honors preparation as outlined above.

 Students must submit their plan of study to the coordinator, usually when they apply for a major, and should inform the coordinator about any changes in their academic programs.
 Students may petition the Faculty Committee on Environmental Studies to have courses taken at other institutions fulfill some of these requirements.
 One of the courses may be independent work or a field study (in the United States or abroad) supervised by a member of the committee.